 1. Place mustards seeds in a wide mouthed pint jar and add cool water and vinegar.

-2. Cover jar with a lid and soak seeds at room temperature for about 4 hours.
+2. Cover jar with a lid and soak seeds at room temperature for 4-12 hours.

 3. Add honey, salt and any other desired seasoning.